MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

     WITH (SIZE = '3xsmall');
 ```

-_Create subsources for specific tables included in the Postgres publication_
+_Create subsources for specific tables included in the PostgreSQL publication_

 ```sql
 CREATE SOURCE mz_source